DenTelezhkin/ZoomInteractiveTransition/README.md

 * interactive pop back gesture
 * initial snapshot

 Additionally, you can plug in your own keyframe animations, that will run alongside interactive transition.
-These can be supplied via optional <ZoomTransitionProtocol> method animatinBlockForZoomTransition.
+These can be supplied via optional <ZoomTransitionProtocol> method animationBlockForZoomTransition.

 ## Example